On powers of the cover ideals of graphs: Vertex decomposability via weak polymatroidality

 \section{Vertex decomposability via weak polymatroidality}

-In this section we prove that if $\Delta$ is a simplicial complex such that $I_{\Delta}^{\vee}$ is weakly polymatroidal then $\Delta$ is vertex decomposable.
+Let $\Delta$ be a simplicial complex on $[n]$.
+In this section we prove that if $I_{\Delta}^{\vee}$ is weakly polymatroidal then $\Delta$ is vertex decomposable.
 This particularly shows that for a monomial ideal, the property of being weakly polymatroidal is stronger than the property of having linear quotients.
 The converse implication of the above result is also discussed.